zzzBeozzz/EnglishLearningApp/README.md

 -script.js: Logic for video playback and questions

--MP4 files: 10 video clips for the target learning phrases/words
+-MP4 files: 10 video clips for the target learning phrases/words (to view, need to download as raw)

 ## Limitations
 there are technical issues and copyright issues to acquire the video clips, thus the copyright issues.